waliafghan22/waliafghan22.github.io/_projects/2025-10-21-Rozana-app.md

 ## 📱 Overview

-**Rozana** (ورځنی) is an Android application that helps contractors and small site managers replace pen-and-paper records for daily wage workers.
-It makes it easy to manage workers, mark attendance, calculate wages, and record payments — quickly and accurately.
+Rozana is a **simple and fast** Android app that helps contractors, site managers, and small business owners replace pen-and-paper records for daily wage workers.
+Manage workers, track attendance, calculate wages, and record payments — all in one app, in your language!

+**Perfect for:** Construction sites, factories, farms, workshops, and small businesses in Afghanistan and Pakistan.

+---

+## ✨ What's New in v1.4.4

+### ☁️ Cloud Backup
+- **Backup to Google Drive** - Never lose your data
+- **Auto Backup** - Schedule daily or weekly automatic backups
+- **One-Tap Restore** - Get your data back instantly
+- **Backup History** - View and manage all your backups

+### 🚀 Performance
+- **⚡ 40% faster** - App opens quicker than ever
+- **📦 60% smaller** - Now only 5 MB (was 7 MB)
+- **🔋 Better battery** - Uses less power
+- **🎨 Smoother** - No lag, no freezing

+### 🔔 Smart Updates
+- **Auto notifications** - Get notified about new versions
+- **Easy updates** - Download with one tap
+- **Your language** - Update messages in Urdu, Pashto, Dari, or English

+### 🐛 Bug Fixes
+- ✅ Fixed Google Sign-In crash
+- ✅ Fixed navigation issues
+- ✅ Fixed backup errors
+- ✅ Improved overall stability

 ## ✨ Key Features